SanderMertens/flecs/docs/Queries.md

 (LocatedIn, SanFrancisco)
 ```

-To find whether the subject should match this term, it should not just consider `(LocatedIn, SanFrancisco)`, but also `(LocatedIn, Mision)` and `(LocatedIn, SOMA)`.
+To find whether the subject should match this term, it should not just consider `(LocatedIn, SanFrancisco)`, but also `(LocatedIn, Mission)` and `(LocatedIn, SOMA)`.
 To achieve this, a query will insert an implicit substitution on the object, when the relation is transitive:

 ```
 (LocatedIn, SanFrancisco[self|sub(LocatedIn)])